fireproofsocks/tacocat/README.md

 # Tacocat

-A playful collection of text effects.
-For now, there's just one that can flip text upside down and backwards:
+A playful collection of text effects including functions that can flip text upside down and backwards:

 ```
 iex> Tacocat.backflip("Who are these people?")